-Strategic priorities 2020/21
+FOR 2020/21

-Our strategic priorities for 2020/21
+Strategic priorities for 2020/21

-In 2020/21, our focus will remain on our existing strategic priorities that we see in the areas of Quality Delivery, Innovation, Engagement, Customer Centric, Simplification and Consolidation, Digital Platform and Talented People.
-We will strive to continue delivering the high levels of service and we will work smarter to help our customers so that we perform above their expectations and those of our other stakeholders.
+In 2020/21, our focus will remain on our existing strategic priorities: Quality Delivery, Innovation, Engagement, Customer Centric, Simplification and Consolidation, Digital Platform and Talented People.
+We will strive to continue delivering the high levels of service and we will work smarter to help our customers, so that we perform above their expectations and those of our other stakeholders.